 Meet The Maker

-Locally handcrafted goods have come full-circle and I am sure my eomme would be so proud to see all I have become.
+Locally handcrafted goods have come full-circle and I am sure my mom would be so proud to see that I've continued sewing in her honor.

 Picture of the original sign we had in our front yard.